anujarora999/reddit_flare_detection_/README.md

 ## Automated testing:

-The app also provides a benefit o automated testing.
+The app also provides a benefit of automated testing.

 ### How to use: